 The Research in the Psychology of Student Education (RitPoSE) group conducts impactful research to support learning in Higher Education.
 They adopt robust scientific research methodology using a psychological focus to understand and disseminate knowledge of student education.

-Our work currently focuses on the following issues:
+Our work broadly focuses on the following topics:

 You can keep up-to-date with our research via our Twitter account.

 The School of Psychology has a wide range of specialised facilities and resources available for research projects.

 Dr Melanie Burke

 Dr Rachel Coats

 Professor Marion Hetherington